microsoftgraph/msgraph-training-dataconnect/Lab.md

 <a name="exercise1"></a>

-## Exercise 1: Setup Office 365 Tenant and Enable Graph data connect
+## Exercise 1: Setup Office 365 Tenant and Enable Microsoft Graph data connect

-Prior to leveraging Graph Data Connect for the first time, you need to configure your Office 365 tenant.
+Prior to using Microsoft Graph data connect for the first time, you need to configure your Office 365 tenant.
 This involves turning on the service and configuring a security group with permissions to approve data extraction requests.

 ### Grant Azure AD users the **global administrator** role